parduino/Femora/docs/technical/elements/2d/index.rst

 2D Elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This section documents the two-dimensional elements available in MeshMaker.
+This section documents the two-dimensional elements available in FEMORA.
 2D elements are used for plane stress/strain problems, shells, and other 2D applications.

 .. toctree::